ChenFengTsai/Crypto_Transformer/README.md

 # Crypto Transformer Model

 ## Overview
-LSTM models are widely used in the past for time series analysis and price prediction; however, in the recently year, Transformer models (with positional embeddings) have been increasingly used to predict price movements in various financial markets.
+In the past, LSTM models are widely used for time series analysis and price prediction.
+However, in the recently year, Transformer models (with positional embeddings) have been increasingly used to predict price movements in various financial markets.
 By leveraging the self-attention mechanism, Transformers can model the interactions between different time steps and capture dependencies beyond local patterns.

 ## Model Structure